ledowong/padopt/README.md

 - **source.js**: The main JS, which interact with all other JS files and DOM.
 No other JS files will interact with DOM or each others!!!
 - **board.js**: The game boards, solution path, and path animation.
 - **image-analysis.js**: Analysis screenshot for orbs.
 - **optimizer2.js**: Calculate solutions.
 Rewrite base on optimizer.js, Remove (almost) all global variables and wrap it into a function (as Class).
 Remove code that interact with DOM and board.
 Rename all functions and variables name.
-However the logic is 100% same as the old optimizer.js.
+Multiple logic is rewrote completely.
+Other logic is same as the old optimizer.js.
 - **profile.js**: Store pre-defined profiles, and load/save customized profile from/to localStorage.

 3rd party: